NvkAnirudh/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-Enhance your user experience with personalized movie recommendations using an item-based collaborative filtering recommendation system.
+Enhancing the user experience with personalized movie recommendations using an item-based and user-based collaborative filtering recommendation system.
 This project focuses on providing users with tailored movie suggestions, leading to increased customer engagement and interaction.
 By leveraging the power of data-driven insights, this recommendation system aims to make movie suggestions more accurate and appealing to individual users.

 ### Key Features
 **Item-Based Collaborative Filtering:** The core of this recommendation system is the item-based collaborative filtering technique.
 It analyzes the behavior and preferences of users to identify similarities between movies and suggests items based on those similarities.